-A Kaizen Action Sheet (KAS) is a single sheet of paper that provides a way for an individual to suggest process improvements within their work area.
+The Kaizen Action Sheet (KAS) is a single piece of paper (see below) that provides a way for individuals to suggest process improvements within their work area.
 The document is simple.
-It asks for a description of the current method and the idea for improvement.
-Drawings and basic diagrams are recommended.
-The KAS is hand written.

-Any member of a work team can submit a KAS.
-It is submitted to a folder on the Primary Visual Display (PVD) Board for the supervisor or team leader to review with the work team during the daily shift start-up meeting.
-Once agreed, the KAS moves sequentially through a series of folders on the PVD as the idea is implemented by the workgroup.
-KAS activities are tracked and posted to the PVD as well.
+Any member of a workgroup can submit a KAS.
+It is entered into a folder on the Primary Visual Display (PVD) Board (see inset at left) for the supervisor or team leader to briefly review with the workgroup during the daily shift start-up meeting.
+Once agreed upon to take forward, the KAS moves sequentially through a series of folders on the PVD as the idea is implemented by the workgroup.
+KAS activities are tracked and posted to the PVD.

 The Kaizen Action Sheet System is a way for a natural work team to charter itself into small projects.
 It captures several important concepts: